tylerablake/website/_posts/2016-08-01-mvc-tutorial-part4.md

 * Open PackageManagerConsole and run **Update-Database**.

 * This step is required because when the app runs it tries to connect to the database and EntityFramework compares the models and properties in the solution to the tables and columns in the database.

-If they **do not** match, then you will receive a "pending model changes error".
+* **Note:** If they **do not** match, then you will receive a "pending model changes error".

 * Running Update-Database does the same comparison but it updates the database tables and columns to match the model classes and properties inside the solution.